pslabsnft/launchpad/contracts/serial-print-minter/README.md

-# Stargaze PS LAB Minter Contract
+# Stargaze Serial Print Minter Contract

 A minter that best works for generated art collections.
 It's designed for collections stored on IPFS that have a base URI root.